11 Best Email Marketing Examples for Inspiration in 2023

 It could be exactly what you need to reduce abandoned carts on your site, so use this email marketing example to get started with your email draft!

+The fifth spot in our list of the best email campaign examples is Lyft.
 As mentioned in the last example of email marketing, discounts are effective ways getting subscribers to return to your site.
 But you don’t need to wait until a subscriber takes action to offer a discount.

 Sending discounts right off the bat can be exactly what it takes to convince subscribers to use your service for the first time – which is what Lyft does for new members who haven’t yet taken a ride.